mukeshkarna/bca-computer-network-notes/data-link-layer-notes1.md

 **Slotted ALOHA**:
+* It was developed just to improve the efficiency of pure aloha as the chances for collision in pure aloha are high.
+* The time of the shared channel is divided into discrete time intervals called slots.
+* Sending of data is allowed only at the beginning of these slots.
+* If a station misses out the allowed time, it must wait for the next slot.
+This reduces the probability of collision.

 - Time divided into discrete slots equal to frame transmission time
 - Stations can only begin transmission at slot boundaries
 - Vulnerable period: 1 frame transmission time